I understand your frustration, but restoring an old backup to a new machine is not what image backups are for.

 I have encountered some seriously infected machines.
-You can try to disinfect and remove malware but once you’re infected you’ve basically lost control of your machine.
-Yes, you may have clean scans, but you never really know you’ve actually cleaned everything unless you restore to a backup image taken prior to the infection.
+You can try to disinfect and remove malware, but once you’re infected, you’ve basically lost control of your machine.
+You may have clean scans, but you never really know all the malware is gone — unless you restore to a backup image taken prior to the infection.

-This is actually one of the more common uses for image backups.
+This is one of the more common uses for image backups.